john-blackburn/jcc/README.md

 I wrote this compiler based on the excellent tutorial by Nora Sandler: https://norasandler.com/2017/11/29/Write-a-Compiler.html

 The compiler source consists of a single file, `main.c`.
-The other source files are examples of code which can be compiled.

 Compile the compiler using `compile.bat` (which uses gcc on Windows, see below)